 "When I have made up my mind upon a thing," he added, "I am quick about it.
-I head, and I shall write it immediately.
+I have put my letter together already in my head, and I shall write it immediately.
 You can find me some messenger, who can ride off with it this evening."